 Getting Started

-With Mint, you can run tasks without having to push to a git repository.
+With RWX, you can run tasks without having to push to a git repository.
 The easiest way to get started is by using the CLI to initiate runs locally.

 Installing the CLI